-The RSHE lead should ensure that the content is fully integrated into their programme of study.
-Schools are free to determine how they do this, it is expected that all pupils to be taught LGBT content, at a timely point.
-We aim to deal sensitively and honestly with regard of sexual orientation and gender identity, answer appropriate questions and offer support.
+We aim to deal sensitively and honestly with regard of sexual orientation, gender or trans identity and answer appropriate questions and offer support.
 Pupils, whatever their developing gender identity and sexuality need to feel that relationship education is relevant to them.